doniaGhazy/Cooperative-Scheduler/README.md

 Here, we need to call the function "Rerun" every 10us given the same priority.

-2. **evaluate_echo()** : it basically a task queued by other taks main() using QueTask().
-It measures the room tempreture every 30 seconds using RTC (DS3231) by using HAL_I2C_Master_Receive() and transfers it to the teraterm (PC) using HAL_I2C_Master_Transmit().
-While getting a new value every 30 seconds, we compare it with the value of the input threshold (received by ReadThreshold()).
-In case it is larger, we blinked LED to indicate that it is above the threshold value.
-Otherwise, we turn the LED off.
-Temperature is represented as a 10-bit code with a resolution of 0.25°C and is accessible at location 11h and 12h.
-The upper 8 bits, the integer portion, are at location 11h and the lower 2 bits, the fractional portion, are in the upper nibble at location 12h.
-We managed to modify the register values and send them through HAL_I2C_Master_Transmit() in order to successfully read the room temperature.
+2. **evaluate_echo()** : it basically a task queued by other taks main() using QueTask() and itself using ReRunMe() as well.
+The rational behind it is the fact that The sound travels straight-line path until it hits an object then it reflects back to the sensor module which sends out a digital pulse on the echo pin that has a width equal to the travel time of sound going back and forth between the module and the sensed object.
+This is done in programming by getting two time values: the first one once the TRIG pin is set and the other when the echo is received by the sensor.
+This time difference got multiplied by 0.0343 (speed of light) and then divided by two to accomedate for the forward and backward travel time of the sound.
+Then, this calculated distance (cm) is displayed on teraterm via UART communication.
 #### Priority given:
-This task is given a priority of TWO as logically speaking it is the second needed funcionality to be done after getting the threshold temperature from the user.
+This task is given a priority of two, highest priority among the tasks, as logically speaking it is a needed funcionality to be done after the TRIG pin of the sensor is set.
-Here, we need to call the function "Rerun" every 30 seconds given the same priority.
+Here, we need to call the function "Rerun" as the distance needs to be calculated regulary.

 3. **buzzer()**: it basically a small task queued by other tasks GettingTemperature() using QueTask().
 It just blinks LED whenever the measured temperature is larger than the input threshold temperature.
 #### Priority given:
 This task is given a priority of ONE as logically speaking it is a needed funcionality to be done after the condition becomes true.
 Technically, it is implicitly got repeated every 30 seconds in case the condition is true.